betterscientificsoftware/bssw.io/Articles/Blog/WhatDoesThisLineDo.md

 #### Publication date: September 11, 2020

-Providing good, current developer-focused documentation pays off for the future -- you and your fellow developers.
+Providing good, current developer-focused documentation pays off for the future -- for you and your fellow developers.
 And it does not have to be that hard to do!

 ### Documentation is the first thing to go